The Basics of an Affidavit: Key Responsibilities

 How Notarization Works

-For an affidavit to be legally valid, it must be notarized by a notary public.
-This process involves the affiant signing the document in the presence of the notary.
+For an affidavit to be legally valid, it must undergo a crucial step: notarization.
+This process involves the affiant signing the document in the presence of a notary public, who verifies the affiant’s identity and witnesses the signing.

 Why Notarization Is Essential